 Do you enjoy flowers?
 What about flowers that look like a cascading river or waterfall?
 The Bulb River, a carefully cultivated flow of rich purple hyacinths, can be found each year at Heritage Museums & Gardens in Sandwich, Massachusetts.

-You’ll have to time your visit well to catch the Bulb River; it generally blooms in early May and lasts for approximately one week.
-But the gardens offer other beautiful displays throughout the year.
+You’ll have to time your visit well to catch the Bulb River; it generally blooms in early May and lasts for approximately one week, so if you’re planning a trip to Massachusetts in May, you might just catch it, but the gardens offer other beautiful displays throughout the year.

 Pay a visit to Boston’s many museums